Valaya Alongkorn: Royal duties

 Princess Alongkorn put a lot of importance on the education of Thai women.
 She was the patron of Rajini School, and established the other all-girls school, Rajini Bon School.
 She gave her own money to the Ministry of Education to build Vittayalongkorn Educational College (later Valaya Alongkorn Rajabhat University, Pathum Thani Province).

 She was close to her half-brother King Vajiravudh who succeeded to the throne after Chulalongkorn.
 Because of her excellent command of the English language she played a key role in the welcoming of many foreign guests, including foreign royalty, to the new king's coronation ceremony in 1911.

 On 11 November 1911, King Vajiravudh gave her the royal title of "The Princess of Bejraburi" (Krom Luang Bejraburi Rajasirindhorn (กรมหลวงเพชรบุรีราชสิรินธร)).
 She was given the rank of Krom Luang, the 3rd level of the Krom ranks.

 When King Vajiravudh died in 1925, his younger brother, Prajadhipok succeeded to the throne.
-He asked the princess to design the dress of his wife Princess Rambhai Barni for the coronation ceremony as the new queen.
-The dress she designed was in European style and made Queen Rambhai Barni the biggest attraction in the ceremony.
+He asked the princess to design the dress of his wife Princess Rambai Barni for the coronation ceremony as the new queen.
+The dress she designed was in European style and made Queen Rambai Barni the biggest attraction in the ceremony.